Directors and Officers

-The Western Cave Conservancy is governed by a seven to eight-director board, with day-to-day business conducted by the four officers and various committee chairs.
-The directors (along with the advisory board) bring scientific expertise in the disciplines of archaeology, entomology, geology and hydrology, as well as professional cave resource management skills and cave rescue teaching credentials.
+The Western Cave Conservancy is governed by a board of up to twelve Directors, with day-to-day business conducted by the four officers and various committee chairs.
+The directors (along with the Advisory Board) bring scientific expertise in the disciplines of archaeology, biology, geology and hydrology, as well as professional cave resource management skills and cave rescue teaching credentials.
 All the directors and officers are longtime cavers, whose enjoyment of the underground has gone beyond recreational caving to become a major avocation and even a profession.

 brogers@westerncaves.org